PalisadoesFoundation/switchmap-ng/docs/source/configuration.rst

 The ``poller:`` Section
 ~~~~~~~~~~~~~~~~~~~~~~~

+This section of the configuration file:

+1) needs to be added to the ``core:`` section if you plan to configure your server to be SNMP poller server.
-This is the section of the configuration file that governs the general operation of ``switchmap-ng``.
+2) governs the polling operation of ``switchmap-ng``.

 Here is how it is configured.

 =================================== ========
 Parameter                           Description